Skip to content

 The community hub is a thatch-roofed overwater pavilion, the social and culinary heart of the island.
 Every morning begins here: a buffet of local fruits, pastries, eggs cooked to order, and Panamanian coffee served as the Caribbean wakes up around you.

 Evenings bring the bar to life: local rum, fresh coconut, cold beer, and whatever the afternoon's fishing charter brought in.
 You're welcome to eat at the same table every night or ask the kitchen to plate dinner on your private deck.
-The hub moves at your pace.
+The hub moves at your pace — whether you're two on a honeymoon or four around one table.

 • Daily breakfast included